 JG’s are expected to participate in all activities!!!!
 Students should be on time, in full uniform, and prepared for a full day on the beach (i.e.: sand, sun, fog, cold weather, cold water, exercise, lectures, etc.).
 Parents should be aware that rigorous physical exercise and ocean swims are a daily part of the program and an integral aspect of lifesaving.
 Refusal to participate may result in removal from the program.
 If a student is unable to participate in certain activities, the student should provide a note (from a parent or guardian) to their Instructor first thing in the morning.
 Exercise and activities will vary for the children depending on their age, size, strength, ability, confidence level, and ocean conditions.
 If you have questions, please contact the Coordinator or one of the Instructors.

 JG’s should bring the following items to the beach daily:

-• Uniform (JG Hoody, t-shirt & navy blue boardshorts and wetsuit) required
+• Uniform (JG Hoody, t-shirt, rash guard and navy blue boardshorts and wetsuit (required)

 • Sun protection (sunscreen, hat, etc…) highly recommended

 • Foot protection (sandals, shoes, booties, etc.) highly recommended